The Heroku CLI

 /usr/local/bin/heroku for most installations).

-If you’re still encountering an issue, you can set the following debugging environment variables to help diagnose it:
+If you still encounter an issue, you can set these debugging environment variables to help diagnose the issue.

 ||Shows debugging information mostly related to Heroku API interactions|